Phillezi/kthcloud-cli/README.md

 ## Overview

 `kthcloud-cli` is a command-line interface tool for interacting with kthclouds rest api.
-It allows you to perform various operations such as logging in, fetching resources, and hopefully in the future read docker-compose configurations and deploy them as projects to the cloud.
+It allows you to perform various operations such as logging in, fetching resources, and creating deployments from `docker-compose` files.

 ![Screencast from 2024-09-10 10-40-06](https://github.com/user-attachments/assets/ad602b50-53c4-41f2-8aba-fddaab70481a)